 People who plan their days get most of their work done.
 During interviews, explain to the interviewer what kind of work do you normally complete first.

 Usually, inform them that you tend to complete the most important work first.
-This gives the interviewer an impression that you have your priorities set for the day.
+This gives the interviewer the impression that you have your priorities set for the day.

 This will also let the employer know that one of the basic strengths that the candidate has is optimization and formulation of work.